Application Process & Timeline

 7. Travel Abroad

 After being matched with a host family by the IUHPFL’s onsite coordinators, students will leave the country with their peers and instructors on mandatory pre-assigned group flights.
 Traveling together not only assures each student’s safety, but also provides an excellent first opportunity to bond with peers and instructors.
 Upon arrival, students travel to their host city together.
 Then participants are picked up by their host family.
 Ideally, students will already have begun to communicate with their host family via e-mail, letter or telephone before arrival onsite.

 8. Post Program

-After returning from the IUHPFL experience, students will complete a final survey about the Program.
+After returning from the IUHPFL experience, students will complete an exit survey about the Program.
 By early fall, students receive a final student evaluation of their Program performance, completed by their instructors.
-Every student who completes the Program will receive a Certificate of Participation.
-Students who abide by the Honor Code to its fullest and perform well in every aspect of the Program have the chance to earn the Award of Excellence.
+Depending on their performance throughout the Program, students will receive one of three awards:

 Once participants return to their high school, they are required by the IUHPFL Honor Code to support their foreign language program to the best of their ability and promote the IUHPFL Program to younger students.